Back to Blog

 Here is the most important framing: population statistics describe what happens across large groups of people.
 They do not determine what will happen in your specific pregnancy.

 A 3% risk at week 9 means that roughly 97 out of 100 people at your week, age, and with your history have ongoing pregnancies.
-It also means that 3 out of 100 do not — and if you are reading this after a loss, you know firsthand what it feels like to be in that 3%.
+It also means that 3 out of 100 do not.
+And if you are reading this after a loss, you know firsthand what it feels like to be in that 3%.

 Numbers help contextualize risk but do not make individual outcomes predictable.
 What they can do is give you a framework for decision-making: when to have an early scan, how to interpret a symptom, when to feel relatively reassured.

-Use our miscarriage risk calculator to see where your current pregnancy sits within the statistical landscape.
+Use our miscarriage risk calculator to see where your current pregnancy sits within the statistical picture.
 For more context on what drives these numbers, our article on chromosomal abnormalities and miscarriage explains the biology behind the statistics.

 Sources: Wilcox AJ et al. (1988).
 Incidence of early loss of pregnancy.
 NEJM.
 Nybo Andersen AM et al. (2000).
 BMJ.
 Brigham SA et al. (1999).
 Human Reproduction.
 ACOG Practice Bulletin No. 200.